alpyen/fpga-mediaplayer/docs/notes.md

 - The Audio Driver <-> I2S Master machines should never run out of sync that they need a timeout to resync.
 - The codec.py calls ffmpeg with the filter `format=gray` instead of `hue=s=0` now.
 See if that makes a difference down the line.
   - Kept it gray for now since the intermediate files are smaller and will process faster.
+- Control/AudioVideoDriver _done signal
+  - It is combinational now, is this dangerous?
+The signal can only change when the state changes so it should work fine.
+No need to register, right?